davidvuong/http4sbin-learning/README.md

 - Logging middleware that logs the request and the response code.
 Should be generic on "how" you log (perhaps pass in (String) => Unit)
+- All requests, and responses should be in JSON.
 - Some endpoints (in no particular order - just some random ones I think are fun to impl):

   - /ip - GET - Returns Origin IP